 Due to the mild climate long growing season in Central Florida eventually all irrigation systems will need some adjustments or sprinkler repair.
 All sprinkler systems consist of moving parts, and parts wear out.
 Now is the time for “tuning up” your sprinkler system now that the hot, dry spring upon us.
 April through June have the highest evapo-transpiration rates in the South, and landscapes generally require the most supplemental irrigation during these months.

 Here is 10 part “tune-up” checklist to get your ready for Spring.

-If you have experienced a power interruption during winter, your sprinklertimer has returned to its default program settings; generally 10 minutes per lawn sprinkler zone, every day.
-This is not only against Central Florida watering restrictions, it is bad for your yard.
+If you have experienced a power interruption during winter, your sprinkler timer has returned to its default program settings; generally 10 minutes per lawn sprinkler zone, every day.
+This is not only against Central Florida watering restrictions, but it is also bad for your yard.

-If this has happened to your controller, need change the backup battery.
+If this has happened to your controller, need to change the backup battery.
 Be sure to check if the sprinkler timer requires a rechargeable battery.
-If you replace a rechargeable battery with a regular battery you will harm thecontroller circuitry.
+If you replace a rechargeable battery with a regular battery you will harm the controller circuitry.

 2. Inspect Each Sprinkler Zone For Leaks

 Leaking seals or worn out sprinklers.
 Leaking sprinklers waste a lot water, raise your utility bill and steal pressure from the rest of the heads on the zone leading a lack proper coverage.

 Rotors are used to cover the larger areas of your yard and these heads throw a long distance.
 In order to water that larger area, they need to turn.
 Eventually all rotors will wear out and stop turning.
 “Closed case rotors” such as Hunter PGP’s need to be replaced when they stop turning.
 Impact rotors such as Rain Bird Mini-Paw sometimes stop turning due debris or grass in the spring mechanism.
 Often times this can be solved with a simple cleaning.